atsaloli/cf-health-check/cf-health-check.md

 - Joe Moore

 ## Writing Policy
-- Use editor plugins to provide syntax highlighting to catch errors early.
-- Use a pre-commit hook to catch errors.
-Or use automated testing of policy (Jenkins, etc.) before distributing it.

 ### Thinking CFEngine
 - Do not think procedurally, instead declare your intentions as CFEngine promises. http://evolvethinking.com/cfengine-best-practices-part-2/